markusthemaker/DewPointThermometer/README.md

  - Humidity Rounding Improvement:
     Humidity is now rounded before displaying, ensuring values like 37.6% appear as 38% rather than truncating.

+- Sleep Feature:
+  The sensor nodes now use deep sleep between transmissions, significantly reducing power consumption and avoiding self-heating issues inside the sensor enclosure (<0.01C - beyond accuracy of sensor).
+This helps maintain more accurate measurements and prolongs battery life when operating off-grid.

 ## Design Principles

 1. **Reliability in Noise:**